tychen742/dataSciencePy/materials/r-intro.md

 ---
 layout: page
 element: notes
-title: Introduction to R
+title: Introduction to Python
-language: R
+language: Python
 ---

-> Remind students to install R and RStudio.
+> Remind students to install Python, VS Code, and Jupyter Notebook.

-> Have students open RStudio and check to see if console "sees" R.
+> Have students open VS Code and .venv and check to see if the Python shell works.

-### R
+### Python

 * Programming language
-* Statistics and data analysis environment
+* Popular for data analysis and visualization

 ### RStudio